blankdot

 Language Arts Rationale:

-The use of popular music encourages students to:
+The use of music encourages students to:

 • Recognize poetic devices of sound and sense